 2. Water Pollution

-India has experienced unprecedented urban expansion and economic growth in recent years.
+Among the most pressing environmental issues in India is also water pollution.
+The Asian country has experienced unprecedented urban expansion and economic growth in recent years.
 This, however, comes with huge environmental costs.
 Besides its air, the country’s waterways have become extremely polluted, with around 70% of surface water estimated to be unfit for consumption.
 Illegal dumping of raw sewage, silt, and garbage into rivers and lakes severely contaminated India’s waters.
 The near-total absence of pipe planning and an inadequate waste management system are only exacerbating the situation.
 Every day, a staggering 40 million litres of wastewater enter rivers and other water bodies.
 Of these, only a tiny fraction is adequately treated due to a lack of adequate infrastructure.

 In middle-income countries like India, water pollution can account for the loss of up to half of GDP growth, a World Bank report suggests.
 Water pollution costs the Indian government between USD$6.7 and $7.7 billion a year and is associated with a 9% drop in agricultural revenues as well as a 16% decrease in downstream agricultural yields.